vivianmiranda/cocoa3_testing/README.md

 Users will see a terminal that looks like this: `$(Cocoa)(.local)`. *This is a feature, not a bug*!

 (**expert**)  Why did we choose to have two environments?
-The Conda environment should be the same for all Cocoa instances, with [start_cocoa](https://github.com/SBU-Josh/cocoa2/blob/main/Cocoa/start_cocoa)/[stop_cocoa](https://github.com/SBU-Josh/cocoa2/blob/main/Cocoa/stop_cocoa) scripts loading/unloading the appropriate `LD_LIBRARY_PATH`, `CPATH`, `C_INCLUDE_PATH`, `CPLUS_INCLUDE_PATH` and `PATH` variables associated with each instance.
-While users may be running chains in one Cocoa instance, they can install and use a second Cocoa instantiation to make experimental changes.
+The Conda environment should be the same for all Cocoa instances, with *start_cocoa*/*stop_cocoa* scripts loading/unloading the environmental path variables associated with each instance.
+Having multiple Cocoa instances can be quite handy: while users may be running chains in one Cocoa instance, they can install and use a second Cocoa instantiation to make experimental changes.

 **Step 4 of 5**: select the number of OpenMP cores